Mediumship: 4 Steps to Spirit Communication

-Mediumship is an awesome and interesting gift.
-When you first start communicating with Spirit, it might feel like:
+Mediumship is an amazing intuitive gift, but when you first start communicating with spirits, it might feel like:

-- You have no control over the information that’s coming through
+- You have no control over your ability

-- You have WAY too many Spirits coming through at once and can’t sort out who’s who and who’s saying what
+- You have too many spirits trying to come through at once, and can’t sort it all out

-The CERT method is very easy to learn and basically organizes your mediumship into four parts:
+The CERT method is easy to learn, and organizes your mediumship into four parts:

 - Relaying the Message